craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

 :orphan:

-.. index:: Securing Your Crafter CMS Install, Change Defaults in Crafter CMS
+.. index:: Securing Your CrafterCMS Install, Change Defaults in CrafterCMS

 .. _securing-your-crafter-cms-install:

 =================================
-Securing Your Crafter CMS Install
+Securing Your CrafterCMS Install
 =================================

-Crafter CMS installations are pre-configured with default passwords, tokens, keys, etc.  These default values are intended for initial testing, installation and configuration.
-We recommend changing the default values for the following parameters to secure your Crafter CMS installation:
+CrafterCMS installations are pre-configured with default passwords, tokens, keys, etc.  These default values are intended for initial testing, installation and configuration.
+We recommend changing the default values for the following parameters to secure your CrafterCMS installation:

 * Replace default values for configuration files encryption key and salt